Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineBindingModes.md

-Makes the orientation of the CmCamera match the local frame of the Follow target, at the moment when the CmCamera is activated or when the target is assigned.
+Makes the orientation of the CinemachineCamera match the local frame of the Follow target, at the moment when the CinemachineCamera is activated or when the target is assigned.
 This offset remains constant in world space.
 The camera does not rotate along with the target.